Murphyyork/Lambda-Project/README.md

         if f"{self.argument}" in f"{self.function.body}" and f"{self.argument}" != f"{self.function.variable}":
             self.function = self.function.substitute({f"{self.argument}" : "t"})
 ```
 The program searches for the argument in the body of the function, which has a time complexity of O(n) = n, with n as the number of characters in the body of the function.
-Next, if this capture-avoiding substitution should take place, the time complexity of the substitution itself again is dependent on the amount of variables inside the function.
+Next, if this capture-avoiding substitution should take place, the time complexity of the substitution itself again is dependent on the number of variables inside the function.

-What follows is a reduction for nested expressions, in which only free variables, variables that are not bound due to an abstraction, have to be substituted.
+What follows is a reduction for nested expressions, in which only free variables, variables that are not bound due to an abstraction, must be substituted.
 For example, in the expression λx.xy, variable x is bound, while variable y remains unbound.
 Reduction for nested expressions looks as follows:
 ```python
         if isinstance(self.function.body, Abstraction) or isinstance(self.function.body, Application):